kottans/frontend/tasks/js-oop.md

 1. [Object Oriented JS](https://classroom.udacity.com/courses/ud015)
 1. [codewars](https://www.codewars.com/) - register, join Kottans clan and reach 7 kyu.

-If you honestly finished all the previous steps then go ahead and share it with others
+Great job!
+Go ahead and share your progress with others
 - post a message to [course channel][chat] with the link to your repo and the words "Object Oriented JS - finished".